Absalon-class frigate: Design

 The class is based on a frigate-like design, but built with an internal multipurpose deck (flex deck) and a stern vehicle ramp.
-The ships can serve as command platforms for a staff of 75 persons (naval or joint staff) with a containerized command and control centre, transport and base of operations for a company-sized landing force of some 200 soldiers with vehicles.
+The ships can serve as command platforms for a staff of 75 persons (naval or joint staff) with a containerized command and control center, transport and base of operations for a company-sized landing force of some 200 soldiers with vehicles.
 Alternatively, the flex deck can be used for mine-laying operations with a capacity of some 300 mines, or be fitted out for mine-clearing operations and launch and recover mine detecting and clearing equipment via a retractable gantry crane, adjacent to the stern vehicle ramp, which also is used for launching and recovering the fast landing craft.
 Furthermore, the flex deck can support a containerized hospital or simply transport a number of ISO standard containers or some 55 vehicles, including up to seven main battle tanks.
 The ships can carry two landing craft, personnel (LCPs) (Storebro SB90E), two rigid hull inflatable boats and two AW-101 helicopters.

 The ships have been designed by a joint team from The Royal Danish Navy (RDN), the Danish Defence Acquisition and Logistics Organization (DALO) and a group of contractors, primarily Odense Maritime Technology (OMT) to the Royal Danish Navy's requirements for a multi-mission frigate-like ship with an emphasis on flexibility.

 The ships are built to the naval standards of Det Norske Veritas (DNV GL), an international certification body and classification society, heavily utilizing STANAG.

 The design is built with the aim of a large margin for growth over life-cycle, to a relatively low cost of ownership, with open architecture for ease of upgrades, with a high degree of automation allowing smaller crews, and utilizing StanFlex modules that can be shared across several ship classes in service with the Royal Danish Navy.

 The hulls were built in highly competitive commercial shipyards using the latest development in the industries shipbuilding technology and cost-effective production procedures and processes.
 The outfitting and integration of sensor, communication and weapons systems was primarily carried out "in-house" by the RDN and DALO.

 The standard weapons of the Absalon class can be supplemented through the use of StanFlex mission modules.
 A special weapons deck (nicknamed the 'Bathtub') is designed with five StanFlex module slots.
 Because of the Bathtub's position, only missile-firing weapons modules can be installed.